 The weather service also canceled a tsunami advisory for Oregon, leaving northern California as the only spot in North America still under a tsunami advisory.

 Dennis Sinnott of the Canadian Institute of Ocean Science said a 69-centimeter (27 inch) wave was recorded off Langara Island on the northeast tip of Haida Gwaii, formerly called the Queen Charlotte Islands.
-The islands are home to about 5,000 people, many of them members of the Haida aboriginal group.
-Another 55 centimeter (21 inch) wave hit Winter Harbour on the northeast coast of Vancouver Island.

 "It appears to be settling down," he said.
 "It does not mean we won't get another small wave coming through."